-Yanchong (Karen) Zheng is a Sloan School Career Development Professor and an Associate Professor of Operations Management at the MIT Sloan School of Management.
+Yanchong (Karen) Zheng is the George M. Bunker Professor and an Associate Professor of Operations Management at the MIT Sloan School of Management.

 Zheng collaborates with both public and private partners on the ground to ensure that her research leads to positive impacts to society and practice.
-For example, through a collaboration with the state government of Karnataka, India, her research team have designed and implemented a new two-stage auction on its state-wide online agricultural platform for a major market of lentils.
-The implementation has led to significant profit gains for over 10,000 farmers traded in the market during the treatment period.
+For example, through a collaboration with the state government of Karnataka, India, her research team has designed and implemented a new two-stage auction on its state-wide online agricultural platform for a major market of lentils.
+The implementation has led to significant profit gains in the market for over 10,000 farmers during the treatment period.
 In another project, her team is working with an agri-tech company to design data-driven market intelligence tools to benefit over 26,000 fresh produce farmers in Bihar, India.
 Recently, she has started collaboration with Fair Trade USA to utilize information transparency to promote the adoption of fair-trade products on both the consumer and the producer sides.

 Zheng holds undergraduate and Master’s degrees from Tsinghua University in China and a PhD from Stanford University.